scribd/github-action-datadog-reporting/README.md

 ```
 Metric name: <prefix>.time_to_merge
 Metric value: 1624.0
-Tags: {project: "scribd/my_repository", "team:My_team"}
+Tags: {project: "scribd/my_repository", "team:my_team", "team:my_team2"}
 ```

 Note that team tags are only added if the author of the merge request is part of the organization the repository belongs to.
+Multiple teams will be tagged if the user belongs to multiple teams in the organization.

 ```
 Metric name: <prefix>.lines_changed